nathanchere/nixstarter/README.md

 Disclaimer
 ----------

 I know this is a shit way of doing things.
-I'm not a 'bash' guy.
+I'm not a 'shell' guy.
 I'm learning as I go here and can always see a lot of better ways to do things but right now I just want a script that will make it easier for me to get shit done, not another meta-project.